jackyhuynh/ReConstruct_Trajectories_from_Sensor/README.md

 <img src="https://github.com/jackyhuynh/Construct_Trajectories_from_Sensor/blob/main/images/odometer2.jpg" width="450" height="300" margin-left:auto margin-right:auto>

+#### Navigation Sensors
+We will be discussing the following sensors in this course:

+- *Odometers* - An odometer measures how far a vehicle has traveled by counting wheel rotations.
+These are useful for measuring distance traveled (or displacement), but they are susceptible to bias (often caused by changing tire diameter).
+A "trip odometer" is an odometer that can be manually reset by a vehicle's operator.

+- *Inertial Measurement Unit* - An Inertial Measurement Unit (or *IMU*) is used to measure a vehicle's heading, rotation rate, and linear acceleration using magnetometers, rate gyros, and accelerometers.
+We will discuss these sensors more in the next lesson.

+#### Average Speed
+To calculate average speed ( V_avg ), you can use the following equation:
+    V_avg = Δx/Δt
+where Δx means "change in position" and Δt means "change in time".

 ### 2. Accelerometers, Rate Gyros, and Integrals

 Every self driving car has at least one inertial measurement unit in it.
 These small sensors are able to measure acceleration in three directions as well as rotation rates around all three axes (pitch, roll, and yaw).